Medically reviewed by Drugs.com. Last updated on Mar 21, 2023.

 When constrictive pericarditis interferes with heart function, the thickened pericardium may be removed surgically in a procedure called a pericardiectomy.

-For patients with recurrent pericarditis, daily colchicine can reduce the frequency and severity of attacks.
+For patients with idiopathic or recurrent pericarditis, daily colchicine can reduce the frequency and severity of future attacks.

 Always seek medical attention for new and unexplained chest pain.